ClusterHQ/flocker-coreos/README.md

 done
 ```

-# Step 4: run flocker-config
+## Step 4: run flocker-config

-* This is a tool from unofficial flocker tools which will deploy the Flocker containers on your nodes:
+* This is a tool from Unofficial Flocker Tools which will deploy the Flocker containers on your nodes:

+You will need Unofficial Flocker Tools 0.3 or later for CoreOS support, use `pip show UnofficialFlockerTools` to check the version.

 ```
-flocker-config cluster-yml
+flocker-config cluster.yml
 ```

 * When it's finished, try this to check that all your nodes came up: